mlaroy/mikelaroy.ca/src/posts/basic-web-dev-1.md

 ## What is a website?

 At its core, a website in its simplest form is a _document_, like a book or a letter.
-It can contain text, pictures, and more, and has the ability to connect to other documents through _hypertext_ - in everyday parlance, a link.
-This is the H in HTML, and is what gives a website its power.
+It can contain text, pictures, and more, and has the ability to connect to other documents through _hypertext_ - or in everyday parlance, a link.
+This is the **HT** in HTML, and is what gives a website its power.
 The way we access our document is through a program called a browser.
 The browser is specially designed to understand our document, and handle the links to other websites.

 On top of being a document, a website can also be enhanced to be interactive, and behave like an application - many services use this approach, such as your banking institution or online stores.
 The browser is the native environment where this interactivity can take place.